dotnet/docs/docs/standard/data/sqlite/custom-versions.md

 ---
-title: Custom SQLite Versions
+title: Custom SQLite versions
 ms.date: 12/13/2019
 description: Learn how to use a custom version of the native SQLite library.
 ---
-# Custom SQLite Versions
+# Custom SQLite versions

 Microsoft.Data.Sqlite is built on top of SQLitePCLRaw.
 You can use custom versions of the native SQLite library by using a bundle or by configuring a SQLitePCLRaw provider.